ONE OF A KIND

 I could wear an eyepatch I wrote.

 “You could wear a mask,” Blisten said.
-“But behind it you’d still have
+“But behind it you’d still have my face.”

 I could dye my hair red